 6) Annotate changes and wait long enough to measure

-For businesses that rely heavily on calls and enquiries from Google Business Profile, this step is often where the fastest gains occur.
+For businesses that rely heavily on calls and enquiries from Google Business Profile, this step can deliver earlier performance improvements than lower-leverage changes, but results vary by market and competition.
 In practice, GBP optimisation works best when combined with structured trust signals and call readiness, which is why it forms the foundation of our AI Local Lead Accelerator framework.

 Step 2: Fortify Foundational Trust (NAP + Entity Signals)